w3f/polkadot-validator-setup/README.md

 defining a VPN to which all these nodes belong.
 The polkadot instance running in the validator node is configured to only listen on the VPN-attached interface, and uses the cloud node's VPN address in the `--reserved-nodes` parameter.
-It is also proteccted by a firewall that only allows connections on the VPN port.
+It is also protected by a firewall that only allows connections on the VPN port.

 This way, the only nodes allowed to connect to the validator are the public nodes, the rest only know the VPN multiaddr of the validator, and can't route messages